-You point Codex Agent at a 500k-line monorepo and ask it to “add a new API endpoint, wire it through service + DB, and add a test.”
-Two minutes in, it has read 40 random files, the plan list has been auto-summarized twice, and now it is editing the wrong package — it forgot which app’s routing layer it was supposed to touch.
+You point Codex at a 500k-line monorepo and ask it to “add a new API endpoint, wire it through service plus DB, and add a test.”
+Two minutes in, it has read 40 random files, the session has compacted twice, and now it is editing the wrong package — it forgot which app’s routing layer it was supposed to touch.
 The output kind of works but kind of does not, and you cannot tell where it went off the rails.
-On small repos Codex feels almost magical; on long ones it gets lost.
+On small repos Codex feels almost effortless; on long ones it gets lost.

 Common causes